Skip to content

 ...

 The project also requires that you keep documentation up-to-standard throughout.
-Lint errors will be thrown by flake8 if your documentation is in the incorrect format.
+Lint errors will be thrown if your documentation is in the incorrect format.

 Pre-Commit